 (d) otherwise deal with the matter in such a manner as is likely, in the opinion of the Director, to resolve the subject matter of the complaint.

-(6) Where, under section 25, a determination made by the Director under this section is to be reviewed by the Court —
+(6) Where, under section 25, a determination made by the Director under this section is to be reviewed by the Commission —

 (a) effect shall be given to any determination made by the Director; and

-(b) any order made, or other action taken, by the Director under subsection (5) remains in force until revoked by the Director or quashed by the Court,
+(b) any order made, or other action taken, by the Director under subsection (5) remains in force until revoked by the Director or quashed by the Commission,

-unless the Court, by way of interim order, otherwise directs.
+unless the Commission, by way of interim order, otherwise directs.

 (7) A licensee who contravenes an order made under this section commits an offence.